Binary-Butterflies/kainos-job-frontend/README.md

 ### Running

-To run the application in live mode, please execute
+To run the application in live mode, please execute:
 ```
 npm run dev
 ```

-To run the application in production mode, please execute
+To run the application in production mode, please execute:
 ```
 npm start
 ```